kiran2s/3D-Arena-Shooter/README.md

 # FPS-Game
-by Kiran Sivakumar, Jordan Miller, and Benjamin Statz

 This project is a 3D arena-style first-person-shooter game for the Firefox web browser developed using WebGL with no additional